zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2021/before_the_exam.md

 I accompanied her to the bustling shopping mall (Yifang Center) in Baoan for a supper on our way back to school.
 She complained the detour was inconvenient and not well arranged since we brought two big cases and a heavy bag all the way.
 It was rush hour.
 Many popular restaurants were full and the queue was long.
-Finally we found a small brand selling stewed chicken which admitted seat immediately.
+Finally, we found a small brand selling stewed chicken which admitted seat immediately.
 The taste was not bad, and the hospitality was pleasing.
 Most of our talk focused on realistic issues, and I found the topic was too restricted.